 What is Bitcoin?

-A decentralized digital currency created in 2009 by the pseudonymous Satoshi Nakamoto.
-Bitcoin enables peer-to-peer payments without banks, governments, or intermediaries.
-Its supply is capped at 21 million coins, enforced by code rather than policy.
+Bitcoin enables peer-to-peer payments without intermediaries.
+The supply is capped at 21 million coins, enforced by code rather than policy.

 Why It Matters